 Decades of evidence indicates that there is nothing better for a mother and her baby’s well-being than exclusive breastfeeding.
 But for several reasons, many parents make other choices, especially in struggling communities around the world.
 Global Volunteers promotes breastfeeding through the Reaching Children’s Potential (RCP) Program in the Ukwega Ward of Tanzania as a way to optimize a newborn’s health.
 The lessons from RCP workshops to promote breastfeeding are summarized here in 10 facts.
+This is the first post in a series about the areas of child development that Global Volunteers works on in struggling communities worldwide.

 Drawing from the same materials that we use to train mothers in Tanzania on the importance of breastfeeding, we have extracted ten benefits of breastfeeding for the mother and the baby: